 Live performance has long been the cornerstone of many an artist’s music career.
 It’s where all the components of their creativity intersect to form their musical identity, while the powerful connection between an artist’s work and their audience can be felt in real time.
 But are today’s music creators aware of the financial opportunities that performing live can bring?

 Rebecca Boulton, who manages New Order, tells M that ‘once an artist reaches a certain level, live shows can be the most lucrative aspect of their income’.
-Touring is key, she adds, to amassing a dedicated following that permits each fan to feel 'part of the story', while international touring — when financially viable — can bolster an artist’s fanbase, which, in turn, will increase sales of their music.
+Touring, she adds, is key to building a dedicated following that permits each fan to feel 'part of the story', while international touring — when financially viable — can bolster an artist’s fanbase, which, in turn, will increase sales of their music.

 There is a balance to be struck, however.
 Rebecca notes that artists should tailor the production value of their live show to suit their level (and therefore not spend more on the gig than the payment fee that’s been agreed), while also keeping long-term goals in mind by continuing to plug away and hone their live performance whenever possible.
 'Shortcuts shouldn’t necessarily be taken on performance and production,’ Rebecca cautions.